civiform/docs/docs/governance-and-management/project-management/on-call-guide/README.md

    * If there is something that looks critical, post in #eng-prod-incidents or post in #eng-general if you aren't sure.
 5. Monitor staging deployments in the [#ci](https://app.slack.com/client/T01Q6PJQAES/C03UXPUEXU4) Slack channel.
 Investigate failed deployments and re-run if appropriate.
 (Note: our browser tests can be flakey and case deployments to fail.
 If this is the case, re-running the deployment will often fix the issue.)
 6. Check for dependency updates (once per shift)
-   For any problematic dependency updates that break tests, add the "needs-triage" label so Exygy can prioritize fixing these.
+   Do your best to resolve any problematic dependency updates that break tests during your shift.
+If you start work on a dependency but are unable to fully resolve it during your oncall shift, hand it off to the next person.
+For any broken updates that require larger changes, add the "needs-triage" label so Exygy can prioritize fixing these issues.
    * Renovate PRs for [civiform/civiform](https://github.com/civiform/civiform/pulls/app%2Frenovate)
    * Renovate PRs for [civiform/civiform-staging-deploy](https://github.com/civiform/civiform-staging-deploy/pulls/app%2Frenovate)
    * Renovate PRs for [civiform/cloud-deploy-infra](https://github.com/civiform/cloud-deploy-infra/pulls/app%2Frenovate)